-- Written reports on student progress are sent home in October, November, March, and July however, communication regarding student achievement may occur at any time during the school year. - From April to June, Ministry Exams take place.
+- Written reports on student progress are available to parents in October, November, March, and July; however, communication regarding student achievement may occur at any time during the school year. - The school will communicate student process regarding IEP goals monthly and evaluation of IEP goals will follow each reporting period. - From April to June, Ministry Exams take place.
 The dates of these exams are communicated to parents in writing and are mandatory.
 Missed exams could result in forfeiting a percentage of the final marks.